cleesmith/Transcriber/README.md

 rm output*
 ```
 note the following may run for a while:
-> like on a macbook pro m3 max, a 1.5 hour video takes about 17 minutes; so pack a lunch as 'insanely-fast' is a bit slow and may lead to insanity
+> like on a macbook pro m3 max, a 1.5 hour video takes about 17 minutes; so pack a lunch as 'insanely-fast' is a bit slow and may lead to insanity which may help you perceive it as "insanely-fast" 🤔

 ```
 python -B transcriber.py https://youtube.com/shorts/kqIjyGQNGaU